OpenArabic/Annotation/workflow.md

 		* `git commit -m "tagging is complete"`
 		* `git push origin master`
 	* **NB:** The extensions are important as they allow everyone to see at which stage the files are; they are also used to generate the progress report, which will be included into the `README.md` file of each repository.
-11. In the same `README.md` file add the number of hours it took you to process the file.
+11. Into the `README.md` which is in the same folder as the text file you are working on, please add the number of hours it took you to process the file.
 We are trying to get estimates on how much time it is going to take to process the entire corpus; we also know at the moment that the amount of time is not proportional to the length of a text, since what matters most is how much structural information is preserved in the initial file and that differs drastically from text to text.

 These are the major steps.
 Please, do not hesitate to contact the me if you have any questions, no matter how insignificant they may seem to you.